-Effective disaster management requires a structure that takes into account the strategic, tactical and operational levels at which the arrangements must operate.
-Such a structure must allow for functions applicable to all hazards, operate across all phases of PPRR and include standing coordination arrangements.
-The structure must be scalable to match events and be flexible enough to adjust to situations as they evolve.
-In Queensland the structure, known as the QDMA, is based on the Act and supported by disaster management plans.
+Effective disaster management requires a structure that takes into account the strategic, tactical and operational lEvels at which the arrangements must operate.
+Such a structure should allow for functions applicable to all hazards, operate across all phases of PPRR and include standing coordination arrangements.
+In Queensland the structure, known as the Queensland DIsaster Management Arrangements (QDMA), is responsive and